yogeshlonkar/go-github-actions/README.md

 go-github-actions
 ====

-Go types to create Github actions/ workflows that can be marshaled/ unmashaled in JSON and YAML
+Go types to create Github actions/ workflows that can be marshaled/ unmashaled in JSON and YAML.
+Types are created with reference to [github-workflow schema](https://json.schemastore.org/github-workflow).

 # Usage
 ```shell